Logo of 9th EUROSHNET Conference "Digital and green innovations - Shaping the future of occupational safety and health"

 The session will deal with digital innovation and take a closer look at the role of artificial intelligence at the workplace.
 It will address the implications of the European Cybersecurity Act and explore the risks and opportunities that AI presents for occupational safety and health.
 Apart from offering insights into practical implementation strategies, the session comprises a panel discussion on the challenges connected with putting AI into practice.
 It will allow users, manufacturers and test bodies to discuss their hopes and concerns.

-Risks and opportunities to OSH associated with AI Helen Balmforth, HSE, United Kingdom
+09:20Risks and opportunities to OSH associated with AIMartin Thomson

-Algorithmic management and psychosocial risk factors at work: Findings from a case studyHeidi Lahti, FIOH, Finland
+09:40Algorithmic management and psychosocial risk factors at work: findings from a case studyHeidi Lahti

-Round table: AI and machinery- From legislation to application
+Round table: AI and machinery - from legislation to application

 1. Users